 Call us today to learn more about our roof restoration services.

 Call Us Today

 "Danny is unbelievably helpful, intelligent and is extremely professional.
 He knows how to identify an issue and remedy the situation, as well as explain the process/solution.
 I would highly recommend Anderson Metal Roofing and Shingles for all of your roofing needs!"

-Several factors are taken into consideration in order for a property to be labeled as historic in SC:
+Several factors are taken into consideration for a property to be labeled as historic in South Carolina, such as:

 For a property to be considered historical, it has to be old enough.
 What does that entail?
 It means a property has to be 50 years or older for it to be considered historical, though this is simply a rule of thumb.

 Apart from having a sufficient age, a historic property must have retained most of its historic physical integrity.
 For a structure, building, historic district, or landscape feature, this means that its integrity must be relatively unaffected.
 The structure’s main character-defining aspects relative to its significance should still be present.

 The last and most important thing is that the structure/property must be significant enough to be considered a historic structure.
 There are three ways significance is defined:

 At Anderson Metal Roofing & Shingles, we believe that the roofs on all historic buildings need to be preserved and repaired instead of being replaced when a problem arises.
 Good examples of historical buildings that are often restored include: